 6.1 Capacity building

-Describe how you will build the capacity of national sub-partner organisations or national staff included in this application?
+Describe how you will build the capacity of national staff or national sub-partner organisations (i.e., the justice centre management) included in this application?
 (1 page maximum)

 6.2 Other sustainability measures

 Describe any other measures you intend to take to contribute to the sustainability of the project?
 (1/2 page)